 March 3 & 5

-Hey, sorry for the delay!
-6^^;; Today is a Lonely Prompts day. ✎ If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
+Hey, everyone!
+I'm sorry for the past two Sundays. >_<;; This (basically Monday) Lonely Prompts post is open for any fills and requests that you may have from the last two weeks of February. ^_^ If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
 (Or do both, of course!) ✎

 How to look for prompts: